iconify/website/partials/icon-components/customisations.md

 If neither of dimensions is set, `[prop]height` defaults to `[str]1em`.

 It is enough to set one dimension, such as `[prop]height`.
-Other dimension will be calculated using icon's width/height ratio.
-In case of keywords, other dimension will be set to the same keyword.
+Another dimension will be calculated using icon's width/height ratio.
+In the case of keywords, another dimension will be set to the same keyword.

 Transformations: